You asked and we answered.

 1. How will disputes or claims be handled?

-The proposed policies provide for both informal and formal dispute resolution processes.
+The policy provides for both informal and formal dispute resolution processes.
 If the employee’s concern cannot be resolved informally, a new three-step formal process is available.
 The third and final step in the formal process is review by a peer panel.
 The panel would be staffed by a non-voting chair with expertise in employee relations to assist panel members in conducting a timely and fair hearing.
 The panel findings and recommendations are submitted to HR for issuance of the final decision.

 2. How are the members of the peer review panel be selected?
 Are they volunteers?